Enhance your career options as a digital media practitioner and become a leader in a global industry with the Graduate Certificate in Digital Media.

 In the second year of study, students undertake a research project (both practical and written components are assessed), with the option to link your research project to an industry problem.

-This graduate certificate is the first stage of a nested suite of three courses that make up the Master of Digital Media.
+This graduate certificate is the first of three courses that make up the Master of Digital Media.
 Successful completion of this course will lead you to admission into our Graduate Diploma in Digital Media.